Difference Between Poll and Survey

 2. Naturally, the time to fill out a poll is less than a survey.

 3. Polls record responses; however, the respondent’s personal information is rarely required.
-Whereas surveys often require the intimate knowledge of the respondent.
+Whereas surveys require the intimate knowledge of the respondent.

 4. A poll focuses on understanding the sample’s relative preference, while a survey focuses on multiple dimensions.

-5. Responses to a poll are usually based on simple and quick decisions, while a survey requires in-depth analysis.
+5. Responses to a poll are based on simple and quick decisions, while a survey requires in-depth analysis.

 Difference Between Poll and Survey